Webb Girard, MSc, Senior Director of Research & Development, Culinex, LLC

-Webb is a veteran project manager focused on projects requiring technical expertise in product or process improvement, process standardization, plant scale-up, and shelf life determination and extension.
+Webb Girard, MSc, Director of Technology, Culinex, is a veteran project manager focused on projects requiring technical expertise in product or process improvement, process standardization, plant scale-up, and shelf life determination and extension.
 His experience ranges from dried meat snacks to fresh sausage, fresh pasta (including cut and filled), fresh entrees, pesto, sauces, dips, salsas, spreads, hard candy, and crackers, most with clean label parameters in mind.

-Webb spent over a dozen years holding product development positions as Culinologist at Madrona Specialty Foods and Monterey Gourmet Foods, and as an Innovation Scientist, Oberto Sausage Company.
+Webb spent over 17 years holding product development positions as Culinologist at Madrona Specialty Foods and Monterey Gourmet Foods, and as an Innovation Scientist, Oberto Sausage Company.